How to Open an Adult Day Care Center: The 7 C's Checklist

 Acquire an existing Adult Day Care center

 This is a fairly common option.
 There are obvious benefits to buying up an established business rather than starting from scratch.
-However, you will want to make sure you thoroughly research the business’ history and develop a promotion plan going forward.
-If it is the right choice for you, work with a trusted business broker.
+However, you will want to make sure you thoroughly research the center's business history and develop a promotion plan going forward.
+If it is the right choice for you, ensure work with a trusted business broker.
 Their expertise will help make the acquisition go smoothly.

 Open an Adult Day Care center franchise

 If you are a business rookie, franchising is an opportunity for you to consider.
 There are far fewer risks involved due to the stable foundation of an already established and successful brand.
-Furthermore, it is beneficial to have guidance and help from business owners when you’re a new entrepreneur as well.
+Furthermore, it is beneficial to have guidance and help from business owners when you’re a new entrepreneur.

 Different Types of Adult Day Services

 Adult day services is a system of professionally delivered, integrated, home- and community-based, therapeutic, social and health-related services provided to individuals to sustain living within the community.

 It is important to distinguish the various types of Adult Day Care provision.
 Keep in mind, a facility may offer more than one of the following:

 Adult Day Social Care: Provides meals, recreational activities, day trips, and social interaction.
 Clients do not have significant health issues or impairments.

 Adult Day Medical Care: In addition to social care offerings, Adult Day Healthcare providers usually have RNs and other therapeutic health practitioners on staff.
 They may offer physical, occupational and speech therapy.
 Clients are generally those requiring more medical care and would not be safely left at home alone.

 Adult Day Skilled Care: This model provides specialized care to specific client populations.
 For instance, this could include adults living with developmental disabilities or those with dementia.